jmbegley82/iodine/README.md

 - Classes/structs for single animation cels, collections of cels (animations), collections of animations (in progress)

 # Scripting language (name tbd)
+Future objects which will accept text commands should a) adhere to the existing examples and b) be detailed below.
+VarSet came first.
+Introspector came next and was modeled after VarSet.
+New objects that require a Command(string) function are currently planned to begin as a copy of VarSet's or Introspector's Command(string).

 - VarSet commands (terminology/syntax unstable):
   - <subject> <operator> <target>
     - var = 1